KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/menu_markers.rst

 .. image:: /images/Kdenlive_Clip_menu.png

-These menu items are for modifying the clip that is currently selected in the timeline.
+These menu items are for modifying the clip that is currently selected in project bin or in the timeline.
 The Markers menu is also available from  :ref:`right_click_menu`

+More details about markers see :ref:`markers`

-The items that appear as sub-menu items on the Clip>Markers menu item are ...
+The items that appear as sub-menu items on the :menuselection:`Clip --> Markers` menu item are ...

 Add Marker